 Ms. Matthews retired in June 2019 after a successful 36-year career at Ernst & Young ("EY") where she held several leadership roles for the global organization.
 Most recently, Ms. Matthews served as a Vice Chair of the EY Americas Board, a member of the EY Global Practice Group, and the Managing Partner of EY's West Region, with responsibility for all services delivered to clients in the region.
 Ms. Matthews has served on the boards of directors of SVB Financial Group (NASDAQ: SIVB), whose businesses, including Silicon Valley Bank, offer commercial, investment and private banking, asset management, private wealth management, brokerage and investment services and funds management services to companies in the technology, life science and healthcare, private equity and venture capital, and premium wine industries, since September 2019, and Coherent, Inc. (NASDAQ: COHR), one of the world's leading providers of lasers, laser-based technologies and laser-based system solutions for scientific, commercial and industrial customers, since May 2019.
-She also serves on each board's audit committee.
-Ms. Matthews is a certified public accountant and earned a Bachelor of Accounting degree, cum laude, from Texas Tech University.
-She was the 2013 Texas Tech School of Accounting Distinguished Alumni, as well as a board member and member of the finance and retirement committees for KQED, the Northern California public television and radio station, through 2018.
-We believe Ms. Matthews is qualified to serve on our Board of Directors because of her extensive experience and leadership as a long-time and distinguished operating executive and audit partner at EY working with clients throughout their life cycle from early-stage startups to Fortune 500 companies, which brings valuable insight to Main Street's investments in lower middle market and middle market companies.
+She also serves on each board's audit committee and on the compensation committee of SVB Financial's board.
+Ms. Matthews is a certified public accountant licensed in the State of Texas and earned a Bachelor of Accounting degree, cum laude, from Texas Tech University.
+She was the 2013 Texas Tech School of Accounting Distinguished Alumni, a 2020 Texas Tech Rawls School of Business Distinguished Alumni and a member of the Texas Tech Rawls College of Business the